hadarshloosh/DL-project/README.md

 # introduction

+According to the National Institute on Deafness and Other Communication Disorders (NIDCD), approximately 15% of American adults aged 18 and over report some trouble hearing.

 In our project, we decided to "translate" sign language (asl- American sign language) from images to letters.
 During our work, we used many of the course material such as image processing, using a pre- trained network (VGG19, that was train on ImageNet), resizing, augmentation, adding noise, etc.…
 With the help of a model that we found in GitHub (which were written in Keras), we wrote our code and build our model.